Literature / Underground Zealot

 - Because Destiny Says So: After World War III, the United States is re-divided into seven states known as the United Seven States of America.
 There is pretty much no reason for this to happen other than it's supposed to be the fulfillment of the "seven heads" bit in the Revelation.

 - Broken Aesop: In-universe and out: Immediately after the zealots, with great effort, manage to spread pamphlets around Los Angeles saying that “We are no threat to the government or the status quo,” and asking themselves why the atheists feel so threatened by them when all they want is "the free exchange of ideas", they let the world know that they're praying for God to cut off the wafter supply to the city.
-He chooses instead to remove all water from the city, which He does, killing thousands in the process.
+He chooses instead to remove all water from the city, killing thousands in the process.

 - But Not Too Evil: Even though the story is supposed to take place in a world taken over by Hollywood Atheists, many right-wing boogeymen are curiously absent.
 For example, there are no LGBTQ characters.